MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 > The Docs Authoring Pack for VS Code can help insert relative links and bookmarks correctly without the tedium of figuring out the paths!

 > [!IMPORTANT]
 > Do not include locale codes, such as en-us, in your links to Microsoft sites.
 Hard-coded locale codes prevent localized content from rendering, which is a bad customer experience for users in other locales and incurs significant localization costs.
-When you copy a URL from a browser, the locale code is included by default, so you need to manually delete in when you create your link.
+When you copy a URL from a browser, the locale code is included by default, so you need to manually delete it when you create your link.
 For example, use:
 >
 > `[Microsoft](https://www.microsoft.com)`
 >